lianplass/planning-technology-resources/README.md

 - [ArcGIS](https://www.esri.com/en-us/arcgis/about-arcgis/overview) - This platform is a geographic information system (GIS) for working with maps and geographic information maintained by the Environmental Systems Research Institute (Esri).

-- [QGIS](https://qgis.org/en/site/) - This open source GIS suite allows users to create, edit, visualise, analyse and publish geospatial information on Windows, Mac, Linux, BSD and mobile devices.
+- [flowmap-blue](https://flowmap.blue) - Create geographic flow maps representing your data published in Google Sheets.
+Visualize numbers of movements between locations (origin-destination data).

 - [kepler.gl](https://kepler.gl/) - Kepler is a data agnostic, WebGL empowered, high-performance web application for geospatial analytic visualizations.
 Additional Information: [API Reference](https://docs.kepler.gl/docs/api-reference).

-- [flowmap-blue](https://flowmap.blue) - Create geographic flow maps representing your data published in Google Sheets.
-Visualize numbers of movements between locations (origin-destination data).
+- [Google Earth Engine (GEE)](https://earthengine.google.com/) - Google Earth Engine combines a multi-petabyte catalog of satellite imagery and geospatial datasets with planetary-scale analysis capabilities.
+Scientists, researchers, and developers use Earth Engine to detect changes, map trends, and quantify differences on the Earth's surface.
+Earth Engine is now available for commercial use, and remains free for academic and research use.

+- [QGIS](https://qgis.org/en/site/) - This open source GIS suite allows users to create, edit, visualise, analyse and publish geospatial information on Windows, Mac, Linux, BSD and mobile devices.

+- [Sentinel Hub](https://apps.sentinel-hub.com/eo-browser/?zoom=10&lat=41.9&lng=12.5&themeId=DEFAULT-THEME&toTime=2021-10-16T06%3A04%3A44.687Z) - Sentinel Hub is an engine for processing of petabytes of satellite data.
+It is opening the doors for machine learning and helping hundreds of application developers worldwide.
+It makes Sentinel, Landsat, and other Earth observation imagery easily accessible for browsing, visualization and analysis.
+Scale your system globally with an intuitive and user-friendly interface, without any hassle.

 ### Urban Design Tools and Platforms